nanoframework/Home/docs/building/cmake-tools-cmake-variants.md

 	- Allows you to specify whether SPI functions are available to your application.
 Default is OFF.
 - "API_Windows.Networking.Sockets" : "**OFF**"
 	- Allows you to specify whether Networking Sockets functions are available to your application.
 Default is OFF.
+- "API_Windows.Storage" : "**OFF**"
+	- Allows you to specify whether Windows.Storage functions are available to your application.
+Default is OFF.
 - "API_Hardware.Esp32" : "**OFF**"
 	- Allows you to specify whether Hardware.Esp32 functions are available to your application.
 Default is OFF.
 	Note that this API is exclusive of ESP32 targets and can't be used with any other.